-Recipients agree to complete and keep on file, as appropriate, a Bureau of Citizenship and Immigration Services Employment Eligibility Verification Form (I-9).
+Recipients agree to complete and keep on file, as appropriate, the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form (I-9).
 This form is to be used by recipients of federal funds to verify that persons are eligible to work in the United States.
+See Immigration Reform and Control Act of 1986 (IRCA), Public Law 99-603.